Module 1: GNS3 for CCNA

 What is GSN3?

 The Graphical Network Simulator-3 is an open source, free network software emulator that is used by over one million network engineers, students, and architects all over the world to simulate, configure, test, and troubleshoot virtual and real networks.
 The software allows users to simulate a wide range of networks, from running a small topology that consists of only a few devices on your laptop, to those that consist of many devices hosted on multiple servers or in the cloud.
 Originally, GNS3 was developed to emulate Cisco devices over ten years ago.
 Currently, GNS3 supports many devices from various network vendors including Cisco virtual switches, Cumulus Linux switches, Cisco ASAs, Brocade vRouters, HPE VSRs, Docker instances, multiple Linux appliances and many others.
+We will walk through installing, configuring and setting up a basic network in GNS3.
+We will look at the limitations of it and discuss a few other options for setting up labs for your ICND1 and ICND2 Cisco Exams.

 What Does the Graphical Network Simulator 3 Training Course Entail?